Have you heard about the French Paradox? No?

-You’re probably thinking, what has this got to do with Information Security?
-Well, absolutely nothing apart from there being a paradox in play – real or perceived.
+Absolutely nothing apart from being a paradox in play – real or perceived.

-It’s well known that where information breaches are concerned, the human element plays a part in somewhere between 70 – 80% of them.
-Usually through mistake or ignorance.
-What we find frustrating here at Risk Crew (apart from the rich cheese thing) is that whilst organisations seem happy to spend large amounts of money on software based security solutions they seem less inclined to invest in what is arguably the most vulnerable and often attacked element of their cyber and information defences – us humans.
+It’s well known that where information breaches are concerned, the human element plays a part in somewhere between 70-80% of them – through either mistake or ignorance.
+What we find frustrating here at Risk Crew (apart from the rich cheese thing) is that whilst organisations seem happy to spend large amounts of money on software security solutions they seem less inclined to invest in what is arguably the most vulnerable and attacked element of their cyber and information defences – us humans.

-- The attacker will look at another way of getting that email through – instead of spoofing an email, why not send it from the genuine account?
-That way it’s almost a certainty to get through any software-based security validation.
-How do they do it though?
+- The attacker will look at another way of getting that email through — instead of spoofing an email, why not send it from the genuine account?
+This way it’s almost certain to get through any software-based security validation.
+How do they do it?
 Easy!
-They just trick the human into giving away their credentials.
-Or, as has been happening lately, hackers access repositories of previously compromised accounts on the dark web and prey on the victims who use the same password across multiple accounts
+They trick the human into giving away their credentials.
+Or, as it’s been happening lately, hackers access repositories of previously compromised accounts on the dark web and prey on the victims who use the same password across multiple accounts.

-At this point you could argue that once logic is applied, then there isn’t actually a paradox in place, it just seems there is until you look a bit deeper.
-And that would be a valid argument to espouse, but cut us some slack here – The Information Security Paradox – makes a great title!
+You could argue that once the logic is applied, then there isn’t actually a paradox in place, it just seems there is until you look a bit deeper.
+And that would be a valid argument to espouse, but cut us some slack here — The Information Security Paradox – makes a great title!

-So, the rather obvious solution here is a two pronged one.
+The obvious solution here is a two-pronged one.
 Secure your systems with best of breed security solutions and secure your users with best of breed information security awareness training and education.
 One without the other is an absolute false economy.

 Talking about false economies, user awareness training needs to be comprehensive, not just a tick box exercise.
 Just like you wouldn’t install the latest anti-virus without keeping your patches up-to-date so you shouldn’t deliver InfoSec Awareness eLearning to your staff without first making sure they understand the need for it in the first place.